 The LBEM will develop new electron microscopy methods, for which we will setup prototype instrumentation that will be used to explore novel approaches to cryo-EM structure determination.
-These will consist of a Talos F200C and another prototype 300kV instrument.
+These will consist of a Talos F200C and a prototype Titan Krios 300kV instrument.

 In addition, the EPFL’s CIME including its BioEM Facility offers access to several top-level electron microscopes, and the EMF of the University of Lausanne offers life sciences electron microscopy services with its several TEM, SEM and FIB-SEM instruments.

 The EPFL maintains several relevant infrastructures and facilities.
 Among these are the Protein Production and Structure Core Facility (PTPSP), the IT support, and the ScITAS for access to computing servers.